sub-arjun/phosphobot/scripts/feetech/README.md

 Frequent solutions:

-## Connection check
+### Fix: Connection check

 Make sure servos cables are properly plugged in and there are no lose wires, especially if you built the device yourself.

 Make sure the Waveshare servobus is plugged in to a power source.

-## Firmware check: all servos need to have the same Feetech firmware version
+### Fix: Firmware check: all servos need to have the same Feetech firmware version

 The communnication issue may come from the fact that one STS3215 servo doesn't have the same **firmware version** than the other ones.
 For a robot like the SO-100 or SO-101 to work, **all servos need to have the same firmware version**.

 To change the firmware version of a servo, you need a Windows computer.
 Then, download the [Feetech software **FD1.9.8.3**](https://www.feetechrc.com/software.html) (windows-only) by clicking the 点击下载 button.

 Then, refer to this [user manual](https://www.feetechrc.com/Data/feetechrc/upload/file/20201127/start%20%20tutorial201015.pdf) on how to update the firmware of a servo.

+## Other models

+These scripts were also tested [with STS3250](https://www.youtube.com/watch?v=SCX7PV1M9-k) and worked well.